Nike Boys Basketball Camp UC San Diego

-UC San Diego recorded a historical season in 2015-16, setting program records for overall wins (24) and CCAA victories (15).
+UC San Diego had another historic season in 2015-16, also setting school marks for overall wins (24) and CCAA victories (15).
 The Tritons finished second in the conference regular season standings and played in the CCAA Tournament title game.
-They qualified for the NCAA Division II Tournament for the second time, earning the program's first tourney victory and ultimately advancing to the West Regional championship game.
+They qualified for the NCAA Division II Tournament for the second time, earning the program's first tourney victory and ultimately advancing to the West Region title game.

 UCSD was nationally-ranked for the first time since joining Division II (2000-01), climbing as high as No. 6 in early February and finishing the year at No. 21.
 The Tritons went 7-3 against teams ranked in the national top 25.

 A seven-game win streak to start the season was the team's best in DII play.

 The Tritons ranked first nationally in three point field goal percentage defense (28.8) and were third in scoring defense (62.5) and fifth in field goal percentage defense (38.9).
 They led the CCAA in scoring margin (7.9), three point field goal percentage (37.6), three point field goal percentage defense (28.1) and defensive rebounds/game (28.2).

 Drew Dyer was named All-West Region, while he and Klie were selected to the All-CCAA First Team.
 Hansen was tabbed the CCAA Freshman of the Year.
 Dyer and Klie both scored their 1,000th career point and Dyer set a school single-season record with 92 three-pointers made.
 Off the court, Klie earned Academic All-America accolades, just one of 15 honorees nationwide.
 At the conclusion of the year, Olen was the first-time recipient of UCSD's Excellence in Coaching Award.